TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 can easily be drawn.

-The :mod:`turtle` module is an extended reimplementation of the same-named module from the Python standard distribution up to version Python 2.5.
+The :mod:`turtle` module is an extended reimplementation of the same-named module kutoka the Python standard distribution up to version Python 2.5.

 It tries to keep the merits of the old turtle module and to be (nearly) 100% compatible with it.
-This means in the first place to enable the learning programmer to use all the commands, classes and methods interactively when using the module from within IDLE run with the ``-n`` switch.
+This means in the first place to enable the learning programmer to use all the commands, classes and methods interactively when using the module kutoka within IDLE run with the ``-n`` switch.

 The turtle module provides turtle graphics primitives, in both object-oriented and procedure-oriented ways.
 Because it uses :mod:`tkinter` for the underlying